Skip to main content

 Your practicum placements will reflect the business practices of your practicum host.
 Many nursing unit clerks work part-time hours and varying shift schedules, so your practicum shifts will reflect the schedule of the host you are paired with.

-While CE tries to place students near their city of residence, we cannot guarantee a practicum placement in a particular city.
-For example, students who live outside of the Fraser Valley, may need to travel to the Fraser Valley to complete their practicum.
+While we try to place students near their city of residence, we cannot guarantee a practicum placement in a particular city.
+For example, students who live outside the Fraser Valley may need to travel to the Fraser Valley to complete their practicum.
 Transportation to the practicum site is your responsibility.

 Please discuss any barriers that may affect your practicum assignment with Continuing Education immediately after registration.